harshpaal/Kotlin-Android-App-Dev/Dice Roller/README.md

-#Dice roller app with imageView and button
+# Dice roller app with imageView and button
+## Basics